xebialabs/overcast/README.markdown

 {my-host-label}.provision.bootDelay - Boot delay to use after the system has been provisioned.

+{my-host-label}.provision.copy - Files/directories specified here will be copied to the system before provisioning.
+If the length of the list is even then files/directories are copied pair wise.
+If the length is odd then everything is copied into the last entry (which should be a directory).

 {my-host-label}.provision.cmd - Command to run to provision the system.

 {my-host-label}.provision.expirationTag.cmd - Command to run to determine the expiration tag of a cached provisioning operation.
 Runs locally in the current directory.
 If an overthere URL is specified it will run the command remotely.